 Best Golf Courses in Philadelphia

 Philadelphia is a city of great history.
 The Liberty Bell, Independence Hall, Valley Forge Historic National Park, the Philadelphia Zoo (America’s first zoo), the Franklin Institute (a science museum), the Philadelphia Museum of Art (and its ‘Rocky’ steps) and other attractions have been entertaining visitors for generations.
 Sports lovers can experience all four of the major professional sports – the Flyers (hockey), Phillies (baseball), Eagles (football) and 76ers (basketball) within the city, and golf is a part of that history as well.
-Few cities in America can rival the golf history of Philadelphia.
-The best golf courses in Philadelphia are often the ones with the best history but it also has several modern golf courses that appeals to any golfer.

 The private Philadelphia Cricket Club, founded in 1854, is the oldest country club in the United States.
 Nine holes built in 1895 were quickly replaced by a new eighteen-hole course in 1897.
 This St. Martins course, now playing as a nine-hole layout, hosted U.S. Opens in 1907 and 1910.
 The PCC was one of four founding members of the Golf Association of Philadelphia in 1897, joining three other legendary private clubs – the Merion Golf Club, the Philadelphia Country Club and the Aronimink Golf Club.